o2r-project/architecture/docs/05_building-block-view.md

 #### 5.1.1 Blackbox Publication Platforms

 Publications platforms are the online interaction points of users with scientific works.
-Users create publications, e.g. submitting to a scientific journal, publishing on a pre-print server or archive, or collaborating in online repositories.
+Users create publications, e.g. submitting to a scientific journal, publishing on a pre-print server, publishing on a self-hosted website, or collaborating in online repositories.
 Users examine publications, e.g. browsing, searching, reading, downloading, or reviewing.

 #### 5.1.2 Blackbox ID Provider